practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 #### A first way

-A first, intuitive way is to use Scala's _simple build tool_ (_**sbt**: https://www.scala-sbt.org/) because it allows you to make a standalone executable within one tool.
+A first, intuitive way is to use Scala's _simple build tool_ (_**sbt**_: https://www.scala-sbt.org/) because it allows you to make a standalone executable within one tool.
 See also from here: https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Scala#on-scala-installations (TBD)

-This procedure requires to fix and check a few configuration files first:
+This procedure requires to fix or check a few configuration files first:

 _**./build.sbt**_